One trade at a time -- unraveling the Equity Premium Puzzle: Introduction and background

 \section{Introduction and background}

-Following the latest crisis, the economics community as well as the entire financial industry attracted a new round of criticism.
-This time financial products received a large portion of the blame.
-The quality and even the purpose of financial products became suspect.
+Following the latest crisis, the economics community as well as the entire financial industry attracted a new wave of criticism.
+This time, a large portion of the blame fell on financial products.
+The quality and even the purpose of financial products were questioned.

-In response to this criticism we proposed a theory of rational product design~\cite{Soklakov_2014_WQS}.
-Within this theory the mathematical structure of financial products is no longer left to intuition.
-It follows from the customer's intended behaviour.
+Critical review of financial instruments has led us to a theory of rational product design~\cite{Soklakov_2014_WQS}.
+Within this theory the mathematical structure of a financial product is no longer left to intuition.
+It follows logically from the customer's intended behaviour.

-The infamous Equity Premium Puzzle~\cite{MehraPrescott_1985}, which has been defying mainstream economics for over 30 years, provided the perfect opportunity to test this theory against real data.
-Indeed, one cannot claim understanding of human financial decisions while remaining puzzled by the real-life performance of such basic instruments as equities and bonds.
+In science, theories gain credibility by surviving tough existential tests against reality.
+The infamous Equity Premium Puzzle~\cite{MehraPrescott_1985} provides us with a perfect challenge.
+It comes with a rich independent history (defying mainstream economics for over 30 years) and, at the same time, it is intimately linked to financial products.
+Indeed, how can anyone claim to understand financial products without understanding the real-life performance of such basic instruments as equities and bonds?

-Despite going back to the original ideas of Bayes and Bernoulli and sharing many of its key concepts with mainstream economics, our approach to financial products (let us call it \lq\lq Quantitative Structuring") fits and even predicts the observed data.
+We find our approach (let us call it \lq\lq Quantitative Structuring") correctly predicts the observed data.
+Remarkably, even if the numerical values for the equity premium were somehow not known, our approach would have predicted the right ballpark range.

-Quantitative Structuring is successful in explaining the equity premium because it does not follow the classical paradigm of a consumption-based economy populated by identical copies of a representative agent.
-Instead, it reflects a more detailed naturalistic view of economics with large behavioural diversity.
+Quantitative Structuring does not follow the classical paradigm of a consumption-based economy populated by identical copies of a representative agent.
+Instead, it advocates a detailed naturalistic view of economics with large behavioural diversity including some behaviours that are not shaped by consumption.

-As an illustration, imagine a naturalist at work observing a bird's nest, a rabbit hole and a bone bearing bite marks from a predator.
-The naturalist would never try to explain such a diverse set of observations using a theory of a representative animal which is somehow responsible for all of the observations.
-And even though life on Earth is powered largely by the Sun, the naturalist would not speak of optimal consumption of solar power as an explanation of complex behaviours.

-The economic landscape is similar: it is populated by a diverse set of economic strategies.
-Each strategy is rational in its own way and leaves behind its own mark.
+The evolutionary aspect of our approach has counterparts in both evolutionary economics and evolutionary finance (see e.g. \cite{NelsonWinter_2002,EvstigneevEtAl_2009} and references therein).
+Deep down, however, our approach is a lot less ambitious: it really is just a rational framework for manufacturing financial products for the benefit of individual customers.
+The evolutionary elements of our approach are not postulated, they appear naturally as a consequence of rational product design: products which make no rational sense do not survive.